sevidmusic/Roady/README.md

 Note: The Darling Data Management System is still in development, an official
-      development and production release is expected to be ready by the end of December 2020.
+      development and production release is expected to be ready by the end of January 2021.
+The Darling Data Management System is currently in a releasable state, everything is working, all tests are passing, but I am a bit of a perfectionist and there are a few issues I want to solve, and a few features I still want to implement.

+      For a roadmap of what needs to be finished before the official release just go to the [issues] (https://github.com/sevidmusic/DarlingDataManagementSystem/issues) for this Repo.

 Note: The Darling Data Management System requires PHP >= 7.4

 Note: The Darling Data Managment System requires Composer.

 Note: The Darling Data Management System comes with a command line utility called
-      **dsh** which can be used to manage and aide in development with the Darling Data Management System.
+      **dsh** which can be used aide in development with the Darling Data Management System.

 More complete documentation is currently being developed.